Thank you to all the volunteers who helped with the 2016 Community ReTree Planting Day!

-ReTree Steamboat is in its fifth year of bringing our community together to plant trees.
-The event was founded in 2010 by Tristan Frolich after he won a $20,000 grant from Sun Chips and National Geographic.
+ReTree Steamboat was founded in 2010 by Tristan Frolich after he won a $20,000 grant from Sun Chips and National Geographic.
 The inaugural “ReTree Colorado” event jump-started reforestation in areas devastated by the Mountain Pine Beetle epidemic.
 That day, not only were thousands of trees planted, but volunteers also united together to create change in their community and surrounding environment.

-The incredible success of the first ReTree event inspired YVSC to foster its continuation, making ReTree an annual event and renaming it to “ReTree Steamboat” for better regional branding, and partnering with Colorado State Forest Service for technical support.
-Since 2010, YVSC has engaged 1,462 volunteers to plant and care for 19,770 trees as part of our ReTree program!
+The incredible success of the first ReTree event inspired YVSC to foster its continuation, making ReTree an annual event, renaming it to “ReTree Steamboat” for better regional branding, and partnering with Colorado State Forest Service for technical support.
+Since 2010, YVSC has engaged 2,458 volunteers to plant and care for 25,165 trees as part of our ReTree program!
 For this work, YVSC was recognized, in 2015, by the Arbor Day Foundation for Excellence in Volunteer Management.

 Although the Mountain Pine Beetle epidemic was the impetus for ReTree, the event has now evolved to focus on the bigger picture of getting people connected and committed to their community forests.
 This change has led to a focus on quality over quantity of trees planted, consultation and collaboration with local foresters on diversity of species planted, education of ReTree participants about how a forest works, a long-term investment in the survival of trees, and, above all, a change in the relationship between participants and their local forests (community forestry).